AliaDonley/LotisBlue/README.md

-##### Compute the invariant site counts to put into the beast file #####
+## Compute the invariant sites
+## NOT WORKING YET

 ComputeInvariant.R

-## determines the number of invariant bases to add to the beast XML file
+#determines the number of invariant bases to add to the beast XML file
-## read in base counts (A, C, G, T) by scaffold from the genome
+#read in base counts (A, C, G, T) by scaffold from the genome
-## get this with: perl countBases.pl > baseCounts.txt, from /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome/
+#get this with: perl countBases.pl > baseCounts.txt, from /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome/
 cnts<-read.table("baseCounts.txt",header=FALSE)
 ## get big scaffolds, top 23
 totals<-apply(cnts[,-1],1,sum)